MathematicalDessert/Seam/README.md

 # Seam

-Imperiative programming language with focus on native threading, type safety, and seamless modularity.
+Imperative programming language with focus on native threading, type safety, and seamless modularity.

 ## What is Seam?